William Graham Swan: 1850s

 Throughout the early 1850s, Swan speculated in land along the periphery of Knoxville, especially in what is now East Knoxville, which he helped develop.
-In 1854, he and Mabry purchased several acres of land then located north of Knoxville (the boundary at the time being Union Avenue).
+In 1854, he and his brother-in-law Joseph A. Mabry purchased several acres of land then located north of Knoxville (the boundary at the time being Union Avenue).
 They donated a portion of this land to the city for creation of a Market House, laying the foundation for what is now Market Square.
 That same year, Swan and William Montgomery Churchwell founded the Knoxville Gas Light Company, which installed the first gas lights on Gay Street.

 Swan was elected Mayor of Knoxville in 1854, succeeding James C. Luttrell, and served in this capacity from 1855 through most of 1856.
 He made a number of progressive proposals, including the construction of a tunnel to allow development over the railroad, and the digging of a canal between First Creek and Second Creek to give factories navigable access to the Tennessee River (both proposals were rejected).
 A measure was also passed during Swan's tenure that attempted to rein in the city's growing number of noisy saloons by giving the city recorder the authority to close saloons for an indefinite period of time.

 In 1855, Swan met John Mitchel, an Irish nationalist visiting in Knoxville while in exile.
 Swan and Mitchel established a radical newspaper, the Southern Citizen, in 1857.
 This newspaper defended the South and the practice of slavery, and went so far as to call for the reopening of the Atlantic slave trade.

 In 1856, Swan was elected the first mayor of East Knoxville, which he had helped incorporate the previous year.
 Swan served as the new city's mayor until 1859.
 East Knoxville was annexed by Knoxville in 1868.